-Bellatrix gaped at him for a moment, quite shocked by such a brainless suggestion, "Try?
+Bellatrix gaped at him for a moment, quite shocked by his sudden outburst, "Try?
 Try what?
 Being your wife?
 I think I'd rather throw myself off a cliff than consider the idea!
 And this?" she briefly touched her stomach, "If this is something I could live with...the idea is too awful to consider!
-Why, oh why did it have to be you who I got stuck with?"
+Why, oh why did it have to be you who I got stuck with?
+What are you supposed to do?
+Fix it!"
 She poked her finger at his chest with each syllable and Jeremy just watched her with an expression of confusion.

 When he regained control of himself, he replied in a low tone, "Is it just me you don't like?"

 Bellatrix's fury fired up again and she shrieked, "Of course it is, you absolute moron!
 Do you think I would rather be stuck here, married to you, of all the losers in the world, and pregnant with you child than in school hanging out with all the kids who actually matter to the existence of the world, living a life I was actually proud of?"